JWP Consulting GK

 Server migration

 With the database restored, I first update the backend at api.projectifyapp.com as an intermediate step.
-Since ALLOWED_HOSTS has been set to allow both requests to www and api to go through, I can decouple migrating Netlify and Heroku.
+Since ALLOWED_HOSTS has been set to let both requests to www and api go through, I can decouple migrating Netlify and Heroku.

-After adding the www and api sub domains as custom domains in the Render app, I update the DNS records to point to the new domain one and wait for the changes to propagate.
+After adding the www and api sub domains as custom domains in the Render app, I update the DNS records to point to the new domain.
+I then wait for the changes to propagate.

 I update the frontend hosted on Netlify to direct API requests to https://api.projectifyapp.com/api.